catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 address individual bytes with `es:si` or `es:di`.

-There is also the fact that if you want smooth animation, you should wait for the vertical retrace period before making changes to screen memory, as discussed in [A Basic Theory of Video Games][].
+There is also the fact that if you want smooth animation, you should wait for the vertical retrace period (a.k.a. the vertical blanking interval) before making changes to screen memory, as discussed in [A Basic Theory of Video Games][].

-I don't actually remember how to do this on an IBM PC, if I ever knew, but I do remember that [Allegro][] has some call for it, called something like `vsync()`.
+I don't actually remember how to do this on an IBM PC, if I ever knew, but I do remember that [Allegro][] has a function for it called `vsync()`.
+If this function was all you wanted from Allegro, you would still be justified in using it, IMO.

 [VGA-compatible text mode]: https://en.wikipedia.org/wiki/VGA-compatible_text_mode
 [A Basic Theory of Video Games]: A%20Basic%20Theory%20of%20Video%20Games.md